inpsyde/vip-composer-plugin/README.md

 - `"latest"` is used as version requirement in plugin configuration in `composer.json` and a new (stable) release have been made
 - Version requirement in `composer.json` changed (either in `require` or plugin configuration) and the currently installed version does not satisfy the new requirements.

-This means that even if a newer version of WordPress is released that would satisfy the requirements, but the currently installed version also satisfy the requirements **no** installation is made.
+This means that even if a newer version of WordPress is released that would satisfy the requirements, but the currently installed version _also_ satisfy the requirements **no** installation is made.

 For example if the requirements says `4.9.*` and the installed version is `4.9.5` but the `4.9.7` is available, WordPress is not updated by default when `--local` option is used.

 In this case an update can be forced by using `--update-wp` flag.

-This flag can be used in combination with `--local` to mean _"update local environment and force the update of WP if new acceptable version is available"_ or it can be used **alone** to mean *"just update wp and nothing else".*
+This flag can be used in combination with `--local` to mean _"update local environment and also force the update of WP if a new acceptable version is available"_ or it can be used **alone** to mean *"just update WP and nothing else".*

-This latter usage is worthy because, as previously said, `composer update` does not update WordPress when using this plugin.
+This latter usage is worthy because, as previously said, when using this plugin, `composer update` does not update WordPress.

 Another option that controls the download of WordPress is `--skip-wp`.

 This option tells the command to **never download WP**.
 Can only be used in combination with `--local`.
 This is useful when, for example, version requirements is set to "latest" but one wants to save the time necessary to download and unzip WordPress (which might take a while, especially on slow connections).

-Must be noted that if WordPress folder is not there and `--skip-wp` is used, the local installation will of course not functional.
+Must be noted that if WordPress folder is not there and `--skip-wp` is used, the local installation will not functional.

 It is also worth saying that if used together `--update-wp` and `--skip-wp` will make the command fail.